 Bring more water than you think you'll ever drink in a day and then double it.
 Seriously!
 If you're not accustomed to the desert you can get heat sickness quickly and then we'd have to do the rescue and "I told you so" bit.

 The ride begins on pavement but there is a nice Town-maintained trail that parallels the paved road until the road turns to dirt at about mile 3.
-The is a short steep climb before you get to the entrance of Spur Cross Conservation Area, a Maricopa County Park.
+The is a short, steep climb before you get to the entrance of Spur Cross Conservation Area, a Maricopa County Park.

-The ride begins in earnest as you head up the Spur Cross Trail (left at the entry Kiosk).
-You then cross normally dry Cave Creek and pass the ruins of the old Spur Cross Dude Ranch.
+(left at the entry Kiosk).
+You then cross the normally-dry Cave Creek and pass the ruins of the old Spur Cross Dude Ranch.
 From there it is all UP until you get to the "pass".

 As you exit Spur Cross through the south gate, you join up with a portion of the 300+ mile long Maricopa Regional Trail.
 This section includes some challenging terrain and an encounter with a few cows.
 A short portion of this trail is through a dry creek bed with lots of rocks so it's good for increasing strength and balance.

 , take a left onto the Jasper Trail which will again meet up with the Go John Trail.
-Head right up the Go John for some more steep climbing.
+Head right, up the Go John for some more steep climbing.
 As you fly down the back side of Go John, make sure you take the newly constructed Quartz Trail

 out of the Park and onto the Desert Foothills Land Trust preserve.
 You'll cross Cave Creek again and follow the trail to a large gate.
-After going through the gate, follow the Town of Cave Creek signs through a series of short Town owned trails.
-You'll pass close to house and one short stretch of sandy stream bed (you need your "Granny Gear" to make it through without walking).
+After going through the gate, follow the Town of Cave Creek signs through a series of short Town-owned trails.
+You'll pass close to a house and one short stretch of sandy stream bed (you need your "Granny Gear" to make it through without walking).

-The Spur Cross Conservation Area is located adjacent to the Tonto National Forest and contains Hohocom ruins, petroglyphs and "pit houses" dating back to 800-1100 AD.
+The Spur Cross Conservation Area is located adjacent to the Tonto National Forest and contains Hohocom ruins, petroglyphs, and "pit houses" dating back to 800-1100 AD.
 It was also the site of one of the earliest "dude ranches" in Arizona and one of the richest gold mines around the turn of the twentieth century.

 The Conservation Area was once in private ownership and when a huge development was planned for the site, the citizens of Cave Creek joined forces with County and State Park agencies to acquire the property.
 Fiercely anti-property tax, nevertheless, citizens voted yeas to taxing themselves by a margin of 84%.
 The last payment on the bonds was made in 2012.